Losant/losant-docs/docs/experiences/walkthrough/views/user-profile.md

 1. Navigate to the `profileForm` component from your list of components.
 1. Replace its `Content` with **[this snippet](https://raw.githubusercontent.com/Losant/experience-views-walkthrough/master/user-profile/component-profile-form.hbs)**.

 We're making one significant change to the component, which can be seen just above the closing `</form>` tag: If the component is being called from the `/edit-profile` route, we are excluding the password input from the form and changing the text of the submit button.
-We do this by checking against the current route in the `{{#eq request.path "/create-account"}}` block helper and condionally rendering one bit of content or the other based on the route.
+We do this by checking if there is a current user with the `{{#if experience.user}}` block helper and condionally rendering one bit of content or the other based on the route.

 ## Create the Workflows